Song of the West: Plot

+In the end, Virginia, whose love has remained constant despite everything, is reunited with Stanton.
+His redemption restores her faith, and she welcomes him back.
+The story closes on a hopeful note, with the couple reconciled and looking toward a shared future, symbolized by Stanton’s restored place in the army and the enduring ideals of honor, love, and belonging.

 Production

 This was Boles's follow-up to his successful role in The Desert Song (1929).
 The film was finished in June 1929.
-Following a number of dismal previews, however, Warner Bros. shortened the film by two reels, removing some of the musical content in the process.
+Following a number of dismal previews, however, Warner Bros.
+Pictures shortened the film by two reels, removing some of the musical content in the process.
 In spite of being delayed for almost a year before release, the film had a worldwide gross of $920,000 and the featured songs were quite popular, leading RCA Victor to hire Boles, who was then at the height of his popularity, to record "The One Girl" and "West Wind" for commercial release.